Loading content

 Answers to frequently asked questions about the Modern Slavery and Human Rights Policy and Evidence Centre.

 The purpose of a Policy and Evidence Centre is to build the bridge between the excellent research being done in universities and other research organisations and the world of policy-making, law-making and international standard-setting.
 The key feature of the Modern Slavery PEC is its rigorous focus on having a high impact by ensuring that the research that it produces or facilitates is highly relevant to all the actors involved in those processes, including politicians, civil servants, civil society, business, journalists and international organisations, and that its outputs are in a form which can readily and directly influence those actors.
-A Modern Slavery PEC aims to provide independent, impartial and authoritative recommendations, grounded in rigorous research, and of practical use to all of those participants in the process of making and enforcing law, policy and international standards.
+The Modern Slavery PEC aims to provide independent, impartial and authoritative recommendations, grounded in rigorous research, and of practical use to all of those participants in the process of making and enforcing law, policy and international standards.

 Modern slavery is a human rights issue and the Modern Slavery PEC takes a human rights-based approach to addressing modern slavery.
 That means putting the needs and interests of the people who are or might become affected by modern slavery at the heart of legal and policy responses.